Mississauga Real Estate: How to Avoid a Money Pit

 The paint inside and outside of a house can reveal a lot about the condition of the underlying material.
 Check several places on the walls to look for any signs of wear.
 You can also use a screwdriver to poke at the walls to find soft spots that signify rot or mould.

 6. Cracks and Other Important Signs

 Cracks in walls, doors not closing correctly, and uneven floors can all be signs of a problem with the foundation.
-The entire house could be compromised if the foundation is not strong, so you should carefully check for these signs.
+The entire house could be compromised if the foundation is weak, so you should carefully check for these signs.
 A bad foundation may not mean imminent disaster, but you could use it to bargain for a lower sale price or ask the owner to repair it before the sale.